reactjs/react.dev/content/docs/faq-functions.md

 [This post by Yehuda Katz](http://yehudakatz.com/2011/08/11/understanding-javascript-function-invocation-and-this/) explains what binding is, and how functions work in JavaScript, in detail.

-### Why is my function being called every time the component renders?
+### Why is my function being called every time the component renders? {#why-is-my-function-being-called-every-time-the-component-renders}

 Make sure you aren't _calling the function_ when you pass it to the component: